Commifreak/yii2-ldap-auth/README.md

 You can omit `autodetectIps` if you dont want Ips for a specific domain.

+__Attention!__ You need to define `baseDn`.
+This defines the baseDN in where the function will search for the user data!

 ## Usage

 There are 3 basic functions: